 In summary, the program will admit candidates it considers to have the traits that will enable them to become competent practitioners.
 Such traits include the ability to handle an arduous course of study; the ability to demonstrate empathy; maturity; the ability to be team players, and the willingness to accept constructive critique.

 The university and program are committed to equal opportunity for men and women, and does not unlawfully discriminate on the basis race, gender, religion or national origin.
 Reasonable accommodations will be made for applicants with handicaps, however, as part of the admission process, all applicants must meet the technical standards.

 For the class of 2018, applications will be submitted through CASPA.
 The cycle runs from July 2017 to November 2017.

 Step 1: Access and complete the application through CASPA.

 Step 2: Selected applicants will receive an interview invitation

 Step 3: Selected applicants will attend and participate in the interview process.
-This will be an all-day activity which includes a face-to-face interview, screening tests in basic Math (70% passing score required); English Comprehension and English Composition (7.5/10 combined score required), and Medical Terminology (not considered in the selection process, but used to give the applicant feedback on the level of medical terminology understanding).
+This will be an all-day activity which includes a face-to-face interview, screening tests in basic Math (70% passing score required), English Composition (7.5/10), and Medical Terminology (not considered in the selection process, but used to give the applicant feedback on the level of medical terminology understanding).

 Step 4: Once the PA Admission Committee has made its selection decision, successful candidates will be contacted by the PA program via phone.
 An official letter of acceptance from CBU's Admissions Office will follow.
 Admission is contingent upon verification of transcripts and successful completion of all administrative requirements (see step 7).